 Install IntelliJ IDEA via Snap

-If you’re not going to be using the ToolBox app, then Snap is your only option.
+If you won’t use the ToolBox app, Snap is your only option.
 Snaps are containerized software packages that are simple to create and install.

 It’s a new way to manage packages on Linux systems and is supported by the top Linux distributions.